 Pharmacy residencies

 The Oscar G. Johnson VA is excited to offer two PGY1 Pharmacy residency positions at our main Iron Mountain, Michigan Campus.
-Our program is in candidate status at this time.
 Our program offers a wide variety of ambulatory care opportunities in addition to long-term care and an inpatient acute care experience at the Clement J. Zablocki VA Medical Center.
 These experiences are sure to create a well-rounded clinical pharmacist practitioner ready for clinical service.
-Upon accreditation, the graduating residents will be issued a certificate of completion from an ASHP-Accredited Residency Program.
+Our PGY1 program is fully ASHP accredited.

 PGY1 Pharmacy Practice

 The Oscar G. Johnson VA is excited to offer two PGY1 Pharmacy residency positions at our main Iron Mountain, Michigan Campus.
-Our program is in candidate status at this time.
 Our program offers a wide variety of ambulatory care opportunities in addition to long-term care and an inpatient acute care experience at the Clement J. Zablocki VA Medical Center.
 These experiences are sure to create a well-rounded clinical pharmacist practitioner ready for clinical service.
-Upon accreditation, the graduating residents will be issued a certificate of completion from an ASHP-Accredited Residency Program.
+Our PGY1 program is fully ASHP accredited.

 During the residency year, residents will learn skills to effectively outline and perform medication use evaluations.
 Throughout the course of this one-year program, residents will further develop drug information, administrative, time management and organizational skills to aid in the practice of pharmacy.
 Verbal and written communication skills will be enhanced.
 In addition, residents will be required to design, conduct and complete project throughout their residency year.
 This project should be suitable for publishing.
 Project proposals are reviewed by the medical center’s research department and deemed research (which requires Investigational Review Board (IRB) approval) or process improvement (which is exempt from IRB).
-Final results are then presented at the Wisconsin Pharmacy Residency Conference in April.
+Projects will be presented at an annual pharmacy conference where the resident will have the opportunity to do both a poster and podium presentation if selected.

 The OGJ VAMC PGY1 Program has a strong commitment to the ensuring that the PGY1 experience is customized to meet the future career goals of the resident.
 To demonstrate that commitment, PGY1 residents are allowed to tailor the length of some of their rotations, required and elective, to best match the interests of the resident and what needs the resident has to achieve those future career goals.
 Each rotation has a defined number of weeks in the experience from which the resident may choose.
 A minimum number of weeks reflects what the program believes to be adequate to understand the practice setting and achieve related rotation goals and objectives.
 For example, a resident interested in pursuing a PGY2 or career in ambulatory care may choose to maximize the amount of weeks spent in Primary Care, or choose to do a longitudinal elective while doing fewer experiences in administrative rotations.